Call Now - Open 24/7

 Bicycle Death Statistics by State

 Washington, Massachusetts, and Oregon make the top 3 locations a bicyclist could dream of.
-However, not every state in the United States is that safe for bike riders.
-Nebraska, Missouri, and Mississippi are the three most dangerous states based on the local approach to infrastructure, funding, laws, and overall support of the cycling community, according to the recent bicycle-friendly state ranking.
+However, not every state is that safe for bike riders.
+Nebraska, Missouri, and Mississippi are the three most dangerous states based on bike safety statistics, local approach to bike infrastructure, funding, laws, and overall support of the cycling community, according to the recent bicycle-friendly state ranking.

 Interestingly enough, bicyclist-friendly actions taken by the state don’t always guarantee a low fatality rate among cyclists.
 Both California and Florida belong to the top 10 safe places for cycling, yet they are the two states that featured the highest fatality rates among cyclists — 145 and 234 in 2023, respectively.
+Between 2019 and 2023, Florida recorded a cumulative 890 bicyclist fatalities — the highest five-year total of any state — while California recorded 699 over the same period, according to the League of American Bicyclists.
+In California, this contrast is especially striking because the state’s fatality totals remain high despite relatively strong bike-friendly rankings, and the average settlement in California is often shaped by the severity of those crashes.
 At the same time, North Dakota and Montana are on the list of the most unfriendly states, yet there were 0 and 2 bicyclist casualties recorded in these states in 2023.

 Although there aren’t official statistics for 2024 available at the moment, our comparative analysis indicates that the situation across the ‘deadliest’ states seems to be improving.